Urban rail in the United Kingdom: Chiltern Railways

+Chiltern Railways operate from Marylebone railway station, heading out of the capital along an approximate west-northwest axis.
+Four commuter routes are run by the operator, each terminating at Aylesbury, Aylesbury Vale Parkway, Oxford and High Wycombe, typically served by one train per hour.
+Eight stations within London are served by the operator, including Sudbury & Harrow Road, London's least used station, which has no services outside peak hours or at weekends.

 There is a proposal for a Chiltern Metro Service between Marylebone and West Ruislip, operating at 4+ trains per hour, stopping at Wembley Stadium, Sudbury & Harrow Road, Sudbury Hill Harrow, Northolt Park, South Ruislip and West Ruislip.
 This would require a reversing facility at West Ruislip, and passing loops at Sudbury Hill Harrow and Wembley Stadium (part of the old down fast line is in use as a central reversing siding for stock movements and eight-car shuttles for stadium events).

 Thameslink and Great Northern

 The Thameslink and Great Northern network extends from Brighton to Bedford and from central London to Norfolk.
 Thameslink and Great Northern run two distinct services, Great Northern and Thameslink.
 The Great Northern route runs from King's Cross and Moorgate.
 Suburban services serve stations such as Alexandra Palace, Enfield Chase and Oakleigh Park.
 Stations within London have three or six trains per hour, but stations on the Northern City branch were not served on weekends until December 2015.

 The Thameslink route underwent a major upgrade which was completed in 2020.
 Trains run from Bedford and Cambridge to Brighton and from Luton to Sutton.
 The network links Luton Airport, St Pancras (for Eurostar services) and Gatwick Airport and London Blackfriars, London Bridge and Wimbledon.
 Stations in the north of London and some south London suburbs are served every 15 minutes, while stations in central London are served every 15 minutes for each service.
 Stations on the Wimbledon Loop Line are served every 30 minutes.